 Nutrition bars, like protein bars, are no longer exclusive for muscular guys in the weight room.
-They are no longer sold exclusively at gyms or health food stores.
-That is all thanks to the increasing popularity in strength training and working out in general!
+That is all thanks to the increasing popularity of strength training and working out in general!
 Now you can walk into any grocery store and see a huge selection of protein bars that are advertised as a quick nutritious way to fuel your body and to up your protein intake to increase muscle mass.
 But not all protein bars are created equal...

 They differ in cost, purpose, flavor, and the most important ingredients.
 Have you ever taken a moment to look at the ingredients list on the protein bars you've bought?
 I hope you have!
 The ingredient list can be lengthy and filled with ingredients you don't even know or understand the purpose of.
 Which begs the question...
 Are protein bars good for you?

 It depends on what's inside.
 Which is what we're covering in this article, protein bars: the good and the bad.
 So you have the information you need to choose one that won't sabotage all the hard work you're putting into your health.